ceneezer/Tet-craft/README.md

 That you can share with friends! (and chat in - non-destructively)

 This Game/Simulator attempts to improve upon minecraft by using tetragrams.
 Intending to simulate mollecular bonding of FeO4, Magnitite, likely responcible for the complexity we call life.
 But gamified....
-Tech-tree needing further implementation.
+Tech-tree/Adventure/Translation needing further implementation....
+This universe is ever complexifying - eventually it will live.

 V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on a descent machine (16G no video card)